Will Hiking Blisters Spoil Your Next Adventure

-Hiking is a favourite pursuit of many people all over the world.
-From day trips to trekking to thru-hiking, it’s great to just get outdoors and surround yourself in nature.
+Hiking is fun!
+From day trips to thru-hiking, it’s great to get outdoors and surround yourself in nature.

 Unlike activities such as running, you can't just pull out.
 And unlike sports like basketball and netball, you can't just come off the court and be replaced by a team mate while you get medical attention - unless you're hiking with a podiatrist, in which case, lucky you!